zbrookle/avionix/docs/source/getting_started/simple_example.rst

 Simple Example
 ==============

-With avionix, you can build with the typical kubernetes components
+With :mod:`avionix`, you can build with the typical kubernetes components

 For example for a deployment: